tacta-io/es-projections/README.md

       // Interval at which to query the IEventStream config.PeekIntervalMilliseconds = 500;

+      // Custom exception handler you can use for reporting config.AddExceptionHandler(exHandler);
   });

   // OR with default config: _disposable = projectionAgent.Run();